 Travelling in Argentina is probably the closest that South America offers to the experience of travelling in Europe.
 Provided that you are smart about how you get hold of your pesos you will see a magnificent country in comfort for a bargain price.
 While Argentina costs more in absolute terms than some other countries, it also offers some of the best value for money on the continent.

 Transportation can be a major cost especially if going down all the way to Patagonia, in which case flying could be a tempting option.
-If you make it down to the spectacular Torres del Paine National Park then the current entrance fee is some 18,000 pesos ($3 or €3), which you need to pay for in cash.
+If you make it down to the spectacular Torres del Paine National Park then the current entrance fee is some 28,000 pesos ($24 or €22) in the high season and 11,000 pesos ($13 or €12) in the low season.
+You need to pay in cash.
 Camping is relatively cheap here but the size of the park means that you are likely to need to pay to hop on a bus, boat or horse at some point.

 The poorer north of the country is usually cheaper than the south, but overall it is a country where you will want to keep a close eye on your spending.
 The Uyuni Salt Flats tour can be started in San Pedro de Atacama, taking you across the border into Bolivia.
-A 3 day tour should set you back from 90,000 pesos to 140,000 pesos ($213 / €199).
+A 3 day tour should set you back from 90,000 pesos to 140,000 pesos ($161 / €149).

 One place where you will find it impossible to travel on a tiny budget is Easter Island.
 This wonderfully enigmatic island with its incredible stone moai is officially part of Chile but is very far from the mainland.
-At the time of writing, only LAN fly there and you will be paying anywhere between 21,000 pesos and 80,000 pesos ($122 / €114).
-Once you are there, you will be doing very well indeed if you manage to keep your daily living costs under 35,000 pesos ($53 / €50).
+At the time of writing, only LAN fly there and you will be paying anywhere up to 700,000 pesos ($804 / €746) or more for a return flight.
+Once you are there, you will be doing very well indeed if you manage to keep your daily living costs under 35,000 pesos ($40 / €37).

-Budget sufficiently for sightseeing as well.
-A cable car trip up to Sugarloaf Mountain to see the bay of Rio de Janeiro costs 71 reais ($22 or €21), which would almost be a day’s budget in Bolivia.
+Be sure to keep some space in your budget for sightseeing.
+A cable car trip up to Sugarloaf Mountain to see the bay of Rio de Janeiro costs 120 reais ($24 or €23), which would almost be a day’s budget in Bolivia, but is nevertheless highly worth it.
 Access to the Iguacu Falls park costs 72 reais ($15 or €14).

 Paraguay & Uruguay

 The trendy resorts on the Uruguayan Atlantic coast – such as Punta del Este and José Ignacio – are gorgeous but the prices are eye-wateringly high.
 These places are aimed at the local and international celebrities who vacation there, not backpackers on a tight budget.

-Budget travel is on the whole more difficult in these countries as there is not much of a backpacker infrastructure, which means having to stay in more expensive hotels more often, or having to use taxis where no public transportation is available.
-Friends of mine travelled these three countries on a budget by mostly sleeping in hammocks, though this was not always possible and some € 50 / night hotels had to be included as well.
+Budget travel is on the whole more difficult in these countries as there is not much of a backpacker infrastructure, which means having to stay in more expensive hotels more often or having to use taxis where no public transportation is available.
+Friends of mine traveled these three countries on a budget by mostly sleeping in hammocks, though this was not always possible and some € 50 per night hotels had to be included as well.